 Johnson & Johnson's Alza Corp. and McNeil-PPC units accused drugmaker Andrx Corp. of infringing a patent for the attention deficit disorder drug Concerta, as a nonjury trial began in Wilmington, Delaware.

-The J&J companies sued Andrx, a unit of Watson Pharmaceuticals Inc. (WPI), based in Corona, California, in 2005 to stop it from making a generic version of Concerta, an extended- release form of methylphenidate used in Novartis AG (NOVN)'s Ritalin.
+The J&J companies sued Andrx, a unit of Watson Pharmaceuticals Inc. (WPI:US), based in Corona, California, in 2005 to stop it from making a generic version of Concerta, an extended- release form of methylphenidate used in Novartis AG (NOVN)'s Ritalin.

 Attention deficit disorder, the inability to concentrate, affects as many as 5 percent of school-aged children and is the most commonly diagnosed childhood behavioral disorder, according to the U.S. National Institutes of Health.